-7.49 The Tribunal referred to the definition of 'personal matter' in the Guardianship and Administration Act 2000 (Qld), which is, relevantly, 'a matter ... relating to the adult's care, including the adult's health care, or welfare'.
-It also noted that the Act authorises a guardian to do anything in relation to a personal matter that the adult could have done if the adult had capacity for the matter when the power is exercised.
+7.49 The Tribunal referred to the definition of 'personal matter' in the Guardianship and Administration Act 2000 (Qld), which is, relevantly, 'a matter ... relating to the adult's care, including the adult's health care, or welfare'.479 It also noted that the Act authorises a guardian to do anything in relation to a personal matter that the adult could have done if the adult had capacity for the matter when the power is exercised.480 it would in effect be an untenable strain on the wording of the legislation to interpret the meaning of personal matter in such a manner.
+It was submitted that if the interpretation of personal matter was extended in this manner, an informal decision maker could give consent to the use of Androcur outside either the health care principles or other statutory protections for the use of restrictive practices in the Guardianship and Administration Act 2000.

-7.50 The Adult Guardian submitted that 'a guardian appointed for personal matters could give consent for the administration of Androcur if it was determined that taking the medication was for the care or welfare of the adult'.
-The representative of DSQ also submitted on a tentative basis that the definition of personal matter could provide the authority for a guardian to consent to Androcur.
+7.50 The Adult Guardian submitted that 'a guardian appointed for personal matters could give consent for the administration of Androcur if it was determined that taking the medication was for the care or welfare of the adult'.481 The representative of DSQ also submitted on a tentative basis that the definition of personal matter could provide the authority for a guardian to consent to Androcur.482

-7.51 However, the Public Advocate submitted that:
+7.51 However, the Public Advocate submitted that:483